mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 analysis = newtonRaphson(system)
 nothing # hide
 ```

+!!! tip "Tip"
+    By default, the user activates LU factorization to solve the system of linear equations within each iteration of the Newton-Raphson method.
+However, users can specifically opt for the `QR` factorization method:
+    ```julia DCPowerFlowSolution
+    analysis = newtonRaphson(system, QR)
+    ```
+    It is important to note that the capability to change the factorization method is exclusively available for the Newton-Raphson and fast Newton-Raphson methods.

 This function sets up the desired method for an iterative process based on two functions: [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) and [`solve!`](@ref solve!(::PowerSystem, ::NewtonRaphson)).
 The [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function calculates the active and reactive power injection mismatches using the given voltage magnitudes and angles, while [`solve!`](@ref solve!(::PowerSystem, ::NewtonRaphson)) computes the voltage magnitudes and angles.

 To perform an iterative process with the Newton-Raphson or fast Newton-Raphson methods in JuliaGrid, the [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function must be included inside the iteration loop.
 For instance: